DrewML/bundlegento/docs/CONFIG.md

 ## Supported Formats

-This project uses [`cosmiconfig`](https://github.com/davidtheclark/cosmiconfig) to automatically discover, load, and parse your configuration file, which enables support for a wide variety of configuration formats.
+[`cosmiconfig`](https://github.com/davidtheclark/cosmiconfig) is used to automatically discover, load, and parse your configuration file, which enables support for a wide variety of configuration formats.

 The following filenames/formats are recognized: